 Why abandon the idea of a micro-invasive approach

-in case of lesions in high risk positions?
+in case of lesions in positions at risk?

-PBLite is ECHOLASER Therapy for treating malignant abdominal lesions, in particular primary and secondary liver cancers.
+PBLite is the ECHOLASER Therapy for treating malignant abdominal tumours, in particular primary and secondary liver cancers.

-The name of the treatment contains in a single word the application area (the liver, “PB” is the abbreviation of Prometheus bound, the titan who in Greek mythology was condemned to be bound to the rocks of the Caucasus while an eagle pecked at his liver each day) and “Lite”, which on one hand refers to the lightweight and micro-invasiveness of the treatment, and on the other, the therapeutic source (Light, therefore Laser).
+The name of the treatment encapsulates in a single word the application area (the liver, “PB” is the abbreviation of Prometheus bound, the titan who in Greek mythology was condemned to be bound to the rocks of the Caucasus while an eagle pecked at his liver each day) and “Lite”, which on one hand refers to the lightweight and micro-invasiveness of the treatment, and on the other, the therapeutic source (Light, therefore Laser).

-The name PBLite allows for differentiating the procedure with ECHOLASER (micro-invasiveness and multi-fibre approach in a single system) from the other thermal ablation techniques.
+The name PBLite marks the difference of the procedure performed with ECHOLASER (micro-invasiveness and multi-fibre approach in a single system) from the other thermal ablation techniques.

 PBLite is indicated in the treatment of primitive and secondary liver cancer in the form of focal lesions.
-PBLite is also a safe and effective treatment of those who, due to critical medical conditions, are not able to undergo surgery.
+PBLite is also a safe and effective treatment for those who, due to critical medical conditions, are unable to undergo surgery.

 What is it?

-PBLite consists of the percutaneous insertion of optical fibres (from 1 to 4 depending on the size of the tumour), and the delivery of laser energy for several minutes which causes the heating of the tissues until they are completely destroyed with a sufficient safety margin.
+PBLite consists of the percutaneous insertion of optical fibres (from 1 to 4 depending on the size of the tumour), and the delivery of laser energy for several minutes, which heats the tissues until they are completely destroyed with a sufficient safety margin.
 The positioning of the applicators, monitoring of the treatment and verification of the effective coagulation area are all carried out under ultrasound guidance.
 In order to facilitate the insertion manoeuvre, the system has dedicated multi-applicator Guiding Systems for ultrasound probes designed for the anatomical area of the liver with relative Biopsy Software that displays the guidelines on the screen.
-As these are malignant tumours, the objective of the treatment is complete ablation of the lesion and subsequent absence of post-treatment local relapses and a net increase in the long-term survival probabilities (5 years).
+As these are malignant tumours, the objective of the treatment is a complete ablation of the lesion and subsequent absence of local post-treatment relapses and a net increase in the long-term survival probability (5 years).